pawel-wojtyczka/ShopListeo/.ai/tech-stack.md

 - **Openrouter.ai**: Allows communication with various AI models (such as OpenAI, Anthropic, and Google) to process shopping data efficiently while maintaining low costs.
 It also supports setting financial limits on API keys.

+### Mobile Development

+- **Capacitor**: Enables the creation of native mobile applications for iOS and Android by leveraging the existing web codebase (Astro, React).
+This will facilitate the rapid delivery of the MVP for mobile applications.

 ### CI/CD and Hosting

 - **Github Actions**: Used to create CI/CD pipelines.